scylladb/care-pet/docs/getting_started.md

     * Closing connection 0
     {"code":404,"message":"path / was not found"}

 	If you see this JSON in the end with 404, it means everything works as expected.

+### Displaying the Owner Data
 	To read an owner's data use the previously saved owner_id as follows:

     $ curl -v http://127.0.0.1:8000/api/owner/{owner_id}

 	for example:

     $ curl http://127.0.0.1:8000/api/owner/a05fd0df-0f97-4eec-a211-cad28a6e5360

 	expected result:

     {"address":"home","name":"gmwjgsap","owner_id":"a05fd0df-0f97-4eec-a211-cad28a6e5360"}

+### Listing Pets

 To list the owner's pets run: